 Our Board of Directors is divided into three classes, designated Class I, Class II and Class III.
 The term of office of directors of one class expires at each annual meeting of stockholders on a staggered basis.
 Each class of directors will hold office for a three year term.
-Class I Director, Mr. Harris, is expected to stand for re-election at our 2014 annual meeting of stockholders, Class II Directors, Messrs.
-Mayer and de Saint Phalle, are expected to stand for re-election at our 2015 annual meeting of stockholders and Class III Directors, Mr. Maher and Ms. Usifer, are expected to stand for re-election at our 2016 annual meeting of stockholders.
-Each director holds office for the term to which he or she is elected and until his or her successor is duly elected and qualifies or until his or her earlier resignation, removal from office, death or incapacity.
+Class I Directors, Messrs.
+Baron and Harris, are expected to stand for re-election at our 2014 annual meeting of stockholders, Class II Directors, Messrs.
+Finn, Mayer and de Saint Phalle, are expected to stand for re-election at our 2015 annual meeting of stockholders and Class III Directors, Mr. Maher and Ms. Usifer, are expected to stand for re-election at our 2016 annual meeting of stockholders for the term to which he or she is elected and until his or her successor is duly elected and qualifies or until his or her earlier resignation, removal from office, death or incapacity.